Treating the Common Cold

 Perhaps the most common and treatable infection with an antibiotic is “Strep Throat”.
 What is nice about this disease is that it can be diagnosed with certainty in the doctor’s office with a simple throat swab.
 Additionally, it responds quickly to many inexpensive antibiotics.

-Often, when children present to the doctor, an antibiotic is offered not for the original infection, but because a secondary infection with a bacteria is considered.
+Often, when children present these symptoms to the doctor, an antibiotic is offered not for the original infection, but because a secondary infection with a bacteria is considered.
 This typically occurs when your ill child has been sick for several days and then begins to show green nasal discharge or when he/she has been sick longer than expected.